 When installing anything on a roof, make sure to check your local building codes and pull any necessary permits.
 Beware of wind lift codes too.
 Keep in mind, if you plan to insulate the roof yourself, metal roofs are very slippery and therefore dangerous.

 Check with an expert before insulating your metal roof and again, be sure to follow the manufacturer's guidleines.
-Cool Metal Roofing is a good resource.
 A properly insulated metal roof can garner great rewards both financially and environmentally.